elrikose/tutorials/k8s/cks/CHEATSHEET.md

 # CKS Cheatsheet

 This list a bunch of command-line items that are useful for certain topics.

-Here is what you should enter into the shell to simplify most executions
+For starters, here is what you should immediately enter into the shell to simplify most executions:

 ```sh
 # Dry-run Output